MattPahuta/100DevsBootcampJournal/log.md

 # 100Devs Bootcamp 2022 (cohort 2 - YouTube) - Log

+### August 27-28, Saturday and Sunday

+**Today's Progress**: Stuck to Frontend Mentor project work for the weekend, making steady progress.

 ### August 25, Thursday

 **Today's Progress**: FCC, as has been the case of late, kicked off my morning.
 Then spent some time with the FEM project I'm looking to complete soon and some Code Wars work.
 Also began review of 100Devs class 27.